Tommy Jeter

-Thomas Melvin Jeter (born September 20, 1969 in Nacogdoches, Texas) is a former American football defensive tackle who played for five seasons in the National Football League.
+Thomas Melvin Jeter (born September 20, 1969) is an American former professional football player who was a defensive tackle for five seasons in the National Football League (NFL).
 He played for the Philadelphia Eagles from 1992 to 1995 and for the Carolina Panthers in 1996.
-He was drafted by the Eagles in the third round of the 1992 NFL Draft.
-He played college football at Texas.
+He was selected by the Eagles in the third round of the 1992 NFL draft.
+He played college football for the Texas Longhorns.

 Professional career

 Philadelphia Eagles

-Jeter was drafted by the Philadelphia Eagles in the third round (75th overall) of the 1992 NFL Draft.
+Jeter was selected by the Philadelphia Eagles in the third round (75th overall) of the 1992 NFL draft.
 He signed a three-year contract with the team on July 7, 1992.
+Per Pro Football Reference, he accumulated sixteen combined tackles, at least three solo tackles, one sack, and one forced fumble over 36 games played (15 games in 1992, 7 games in 1993, and 14 games in 1994).

+Carolina Panthers

+Jeter played in one game for the Carolina Panthers in 1996, recording one tackle.